FAQ: Cougar hunting and regulations

 What is the law regarding the take of cougars in Utah?

 Cougars can be harvested year-round with a hunting or combination license.
-(A bag limit and the requirement for a permit have been removed as of May 3, 2023.)
-You can also trap cougars following current trapping rules and guidelines.
+There is no bag limit, and the requirement for a permit was removed in 2023.
+See the current Utah Bear, Cougar and Furbearer Guidebook for requirements, rules and guidelines.

-The classification of cougars as protected wildlife in Utah is still in effect.
-You will still need to salvage the pelt and skull of any harvested cougar and cannot allow those parts of the animal to waste.
+Cougars are classified as protected wildlife in Utah.
+You must salvage the pelt and skull of any harvested cougar and cannot allow those parts of the animal to waste.

 Biologists will continue to monitor harvest statistics and determine if any future changes are needed to manage cougars in Utah.